brunomdb/PersonalizeHandsOnLab/README.md

 ![](images/personalize-guide-img05.png)

-3. You will be prompted with a Jupyter directory containing all the material necessary to acomplish the creation of the a new user personalization campaign from our lab notebook.
+3. You will be prompted with a Jupyter directory containing all the material necessary to accomplish the creation of the a new user personalization campaign from our lab notebook.
 To start, you can click on the notebook **.ipynb** file and the lab notebook will open.
 You can now begin to work through the lab notebook.

 ### Working Through a Jupyter Notebook